-This week Canadian trio Rush will be inducted into the Rock and Roll Hall of Fame.
-For those Rush fans who care about such a thing, it’s about damned time, too.
 Having sold more than 40 million albums worldwide since 1975, Rush ranks only behind the Beatles and the Rolling Stones for the most consecutive gold or platinum albums by a rock band.
-Not only that, but they married heavy rock and progressive rock like no other act in the '70s, incorporated New Wave and pop into their music in the '80s, and continued to put out vital music well into their 50s, still proving to be every bit as potent a live band as they ever have.
+Not only that, but they married heavy rock and progressive rock like no other act in the 1970s, incorporated New Wave and pop into their music in the 1980s, and continued to put out vital music well into their later years, still proving to be every bit as potent a live band as they ever have.

 Consider this list of ten songs another attempt to coerce a newbie into the vast, rewarding, fun, and often beautiful Rush back catalog.
 Most of the usual classic rock radio staples have been eschewed in favor of some deeper cuts or underrated singles, all of which show there’s more to this great band than some lazy assumptions that far too many people, especially Baby Boomer-aged critics, have been lazily tossing out for decades.
 Listen with an open mind, discover, and enjoy.
 We’ll see you at the next show in the gigantic line for merch.